theupdateframework/taps/tap7.md

 This component of the test set is a directory of data - metadata and targets, along with the keys used to sign the metadata - that should be made available to the updater when it tries to update.
-This data should be treated normally by the updater (not as initially-shipped, trusted data, that is).
+This data should be treated normally by the updater (i.e. not as initially-shipped, trusted data).

 It is similar to Initial Trusted Metadata in its form, but will lack a `map.json` file (regardless of TAP 4 support), and will have `targets`